Skip to Main Content

 Generative AI for Learning and Research

-Importance of citing ChatGPT
+Importance of citation

 More details on the citation of Generative AI tools in general, please visit our guide on Referencing and Citation.